L1lith/SWHell/README.md

 Additionally, the page payload uses the MutationObserver API to automatically detect all form elements (even elements created after page load), and attach a submit listener which steals the form's data and parses it into JSON and sends it to the master server before the page resets.

+Also as a defensive measure it modifies the ServiceWorkerRegistration prototype to make it impossible to unregister the service worker.

 #### Warning
 This code is for educational purposes only.
 Please do not use this code for evil and/or illegal purposes.
 I take no responsibility for however you choose to use and/or modify this software (see the license for more information).